KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 *Added fix to BobCat Soviet Engines until the original pack is updated.
 *Added fix to prevent exception when RF module loads before the module it's controlling.
-*Added fix to allow RF to work with RCS Sounds mod
+*Added fix to allow RF to work with RCS Sounds mod *taniwha: fixed exception with prefabs; root parts can now be edited.
+*updated to ModuleManager v1.5.6

 v4.1 = \/
 *Lowered aerospike sea-level Isp